SALottoStats

 Hot numbers (orange) have appeared more than 15% above the expected average.
 Cold numbers (blue) have appeared more than 15% below it.
 Everything in between is within normal statistical noise for a random draw process.

 The overdue numbers section shows which balls have gone the longest without appearing.
 Again, this is a historical observation — there is no “law of averages” that makes an overdue number more likely to be drawn next.
-ITHUBA draw machines are tested for statistical independence.
+National Lottery draw machines are tested for statistical independence.

 Frequency statistics are purely historical.
 Past draw frequency has no predictive value for future draws — every combination is equally probable in each independent draw.